KittyGiraudel/site/_posts/2013-01-17-blog-changes.md

 keywords:
   - blog
   - writing
+edits:
+  - date: 2013/01/22
+    md: I did a lot of changes after writing this post notably regarding SEO, performances and accessibility.
+Be sure you read about it!
 ---

-> **Edit (2013/01/22):** I did a lot of changes after writing this post notably regarding SEO, performances and accessibility.
-Be sure you read about it!

 Hi people!
 It’s now been two months since I launched the new and active version of hugogiraudel.com and I took the opportunity to make a few changes.
 Let me introduce them, hoping you find them cool. :)